 The principles by which nearly all images are made in Fourier synthesis imaging are based on the assumption that all the coherence measurements are made in a plane.
 This is strictly true for E-W interferometers, but is manifestly false for the VLA, with the single exception of snapshots.
 Analysis of the problem shows that the errors associated with the assumption of a planar array increase quadratically with angle from the phase-tracking center.
 Serious errors result if the product of the angular offset in radians times the angular offset in synthesized beams exceeds unity.
 The effects are especially severe at $\lambda 90$ cm, where standard two-dimensional imaging can only be done for D-configuration data.
 This effect is noticeable at $\lambda 20$ cm in certain instances, but can be safely ignored at shorter wavelengths.

-The best solution to this problem is to use an algorithm (called dragon in the experimental software system SDE) similar to the MX algorithm in AIPS, but which images a filled field of view rather than a collection of patches.
+The best solution to this problem is to use an algorithm (called dragon in the experimental software system SDE) similar to the MX algorithm in AIPS, but which properly rotates the geometry of each subfield.
 At this time, data taken in B, C and D configurations at 90 cm can be properly imaged in this way at the AOC.
-Reaching the theoretical noise (0.2 mJy/beam) of a long integration (8-12 hours) at $\lambda 90 \text{ cm}$ requires use of this software.
-For A-conf $\lambda 90 \text{ cm}$ observations, the only recourse is to use the AIPS MX software to subtract the sidelobes of the brightest 16 sources in the field.
+Reaching the theoretical noise (0.2 mJy/beam) of a long integration (8-12 hours) at λ 90 cm requires use of this software.
+For A-conf λ 90 cm observations, the only recourse is to use the AIPS tasks IMAGR or MX to subtract the sidelobes of the brightest 16 sources in the field.
 In combination with band-width smearing, this can result in a noise level of somewhat better than 1 mJy/beam.
 Contact Tim Cornwell for further details of all of these approaches.